mferiansyahrt/increasing_synth_image/README.md

 ### Downstream Task: Object Detection

-The dataset used on Downstream Task for Object Detection comes the mixed dataset, which are from Berkley Deep Drive (BDD Dataset) [BDD100K: A Diverse Driving Dataset for Heterogeneous Multitask Learning](https://arxiv.org/pdf/1805.04687) and the result from Super-Resolution method.
+The dataset used on Downstream Task for Object Detection comes the mixed dataset ("Dataset Gabungan"), which are from Berkley Deep Drive (BDD Dataset) [BDD100K: A Diverse Driving Dataset for Heterogeneous Multitask Learning](https://arxiv.org/pdf/1805.04687) and the result from Super-Resolution method.
 The removal cause of dataset from image processing or conventional approach will be discussed later.

 ## Methods